That1M8Head/Swordlink/Docs/docs.rst

 Difficulties
 ^^^^^^^^^^^^

-* **Framecapped** - Enemy movement speed is slowed down, giving you ample time to react.
+* **Framecapped** - Enemy movement and attack speed is slowed down, giving you ample time to react.
 Intended for touchscreen players.
-* **Boosted** - Enemy movement speed is normal, providing a balanced challenge.
+* **Boosted** - Enemy movement and attack speed is normal, providing a balanced challenge.
 Intended for beginners.
-* **Overclocked** - Enemy movement speed is doubled, so you have less time to react.
+* **Overclocked** - Enemy movement speed is doubled, and they attack much faster, so you have less time to react.
 Intended for skilled players.
-* **Glitchfall** - Not only is the enemy movement speed doubled, but you will no longer regenerate health when defeating enemies.
+* **Glitchfall** - Not only is the enemy faster,, but you will no longer regenerate health when defeating enemies.
 Intended for players who are REALLY good at not getting hit.

 Controls
 --------